dogweather/forkful/content/en/python/dates-and-times/parsing-a-date-from-a-string.md

   \ information into a datetime object or equivalent structured format.
 This is\u2026"
 lastmod: '2024-03-13T22:44:59.716491-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string involves converting textual date and time information\
-  \ into a datetime object or equivalent structured format.
-This is\u2026"
+summary: Parsing a date from a string involves converting textual date and time information into a datetime object or equivalent structured format.
 title: Parsing a date from a string
 weight: 30
 ---